 3. Decide between www and non-www version

-A site can be reached from the Browser either by typing www, or by not doing it.
-It might seem nonsense, instead deciding which version to serve is critical for avoid duplication.
-This is because Google considers www and non-www as two distinct versions, with all the consequences you can imagine.
+A site can be reached from the browser either by typing www or not.
+It may seem like a trivial matter, but deciding which version to use is fundamental for avoid duplicationThis is because Google treats www and non-www as two distinct versions, with all the consequences that this entails.

 What should an ideal SEO plugin do anyway?

-An SEO Plugin, considering the conformation of native WordPress, which is installed without any possibility of optimizing the Meta Tags, should first of all allow you to modify the Title Tag of the page and the Meta Description.
-Duplicate Title Tags and the absence of Meta Description they can affect positioning.
-The absence of the same or the lack of care would not make the site seem "of quality" as we expect it to be, to have a Chance to position itself in the first places on Google.
+An SEO Plugin, considering the native WordPress conformation, which is installed without any possibility of optimizing the Meta Tags, should first of all allow you to modify the Title Tag of the page and the Meta DescriptionDuplicate Title Tags and the absence of Meta Description They can affect positioning.
+Their absence or lack of care would make the site appear less "quality" than we expect it to be, to have a chance of ranking high on Google.

 There is a very high probability that parts of the text of an article will be repeated dozens of times, generating textual and Meta-tag duplications.
 To prevent this, an SEO Plugin should allow you to de-index all those paginations, archiving and categorizations that only create duplicates and which, while being useful to readers, are instead harmful to search engines.